harvj/remote-gaming/README.md

 - card behavior
 - game-specific rule hooks

-The shared engine logic lives in `Play::Base`.
+The shared engine layer provides common session flow and transition behavior, while individual games implement their own rules on top of it.

 ---

-## Event History
+## Session Events

-Every significant action is recorded as a **SessionFrame**.
+Every significant action is recorded as a session event / frame.

 Examples:

-card_played
-player_passed
-season_started
-turn_advanced

-Frames record:

-- the action taken
-- the acting player
+- card played
-- any affected player
+- player passed
-- the session state
-- an optional subject (such as a card)
+- phase advanced
+- turn advanced

-This event log allows:
+This event history supports:

-- play history
+- play logs
 - debugging
 - analytics
-- replay possibilities
+- replay-friendly design

----

 ## Services

-Mutation logic is handled through service objects rather than controllers.
+Mutation logic is handled through service objects where appropriate, keeping controllers thin and domain behavior explicit.

-Examples:

-Services::Create
-Services::Update
-Services::Build

-Services return structured response objects and isolate domain mutations from controllers.

----

 ## Representers

-API serialization is handled through representers instead of controller JSON.

-Examples:

-Representers::Player
-Representers::SessionFrame

-Representers define the exact structure exposed to the frontend.
+API serialization is handled through representers that define the exact structures exposed to the frontend.

----

 ## Query Objects

-Game statistics and analytics live under:

-Query::*

-These classes contain reporting queries that do not belong in domain models.
+Analytics and reporting queries live separately from the domain models.

-Examples include:

-- player performance stats
-- turn order statistics
-- card usage patterns

 ---